 Q5.
-Is it safe to take antipyretic medication to treat symptoms?
+Is it safe to take antipyretic medication containing ingredients such as acetaminophen, ibuprofen, or loxoprofen to treat symptoms?

 A5.
 In most cases, it is safe to take antipyretic medication.
-Ask your doctor or pharmacist in the following cases: • If you are taking other medication, pregnant, breastfeeding, or a senior citizen.
-There are also certain medications that you may not take while under treatment for conditions such as stomach and duodenal ulcers.
+Ask your doctor or pharmacist in the following cases:

-- Previous allergic reactions or asthma due to medication, etc. - Severe and/or long lasting symptoms including but not limited to severe pain and high fever.
+- If you are taking other medication, pregnant, breastfeeding, or a senior citizen.
+There are also certain medications that you may not take while under treatment for conditions such as stomach and duodenal ulcers. - Previous allergic reactions or asthma due to medication, etc. - Severe and/or long lasting symptoms including but not limited to severe pain and high fever.